The Grandmother Who Took On ISIS To Save Her Grandkids

 Karen Nettleton was your average grandmother, boasting five grandchildren and a simple life living in Sydney, Australia.
-However, Karen’s life was forever changed in 2014 when her daughter, Tara Nettleton said that the family was going on a holiday to Malaysia.
+However, Karen’s life was forever changed in 2014 when her daughter, Tara Nettleton, said that the family was going on a holiday to Malaysia.

 But the destination was not Malaysia.
 Rather, it was to Syria, where Tara’s husband, Khaled Sharrouf, joined ISIS, the Australian Broadcasting Company reports in a stunning story.

-Karen’s grandchildren, Hoda, Zaynab, Abdullah, Zarqawi, and Humzeh were not yet teenagers when they were brought into the radical Islamist regime.
+Karen’s grandchildren, Hoda, Zaynab, Abdullah, Zarqawi, and Humzeh, were not yet teenagers when they were brought into the radical Islamist regime.

 In response to the news, Karen started planning for a way to get her grandchildren back.
 It took over five years, “countless” phone calls, three trips to the Middle East, and two attempted rescue missions for the grandmother to finally find success.